 for Local Exchange Carriers (LECs), within the Exchange Area or within the Local Interconnection Region (LIR) that contains the Exchange Area; or

-for LECs, within the Exchange Area or within the Local Calling Area (LCA) of the Exchange Area where the CO Code is assigned.
+for LECs, within the Exchange Area or within the Local Calling Area (LCA) of the Exchange Area where the Code/Block is assigned.

 For the purposes of this Guideline, the location of the Switching Entity or POI is determined by the address of the CLLI™ that identifies the Switching Entity or POI.

-The requirement for a Switching Entity or POI within the Exchange Area where the CO Code is assigned, the LIR containing the Exchange Area, or the LCA of the Exchange Area does not constrain the location of the actual switch serving the CO Code.
+The requirement for a Switching Entity or POI within the Exchange Area where the Code/Block is assigned, the LIR containing the Exchange Area, or the LCA of the Exchange Area does not constrain the location of the actual switch serving the Code/Block.
 For example, one actual switch may serve multiple Exchange Areas and POIs in different parts of Canada.
-Where a LEC's actual switch is located outside of the LIR containing the Exchange Area that a CO Code is to be associated with, the LEC must establish or have established at least one physical POI within the LIR.
-Where a Wireless Carrier's actual switch is located outside of the LCA of the Exchange Area that a CO Code is to be associated with, the Wireless Carrier must either establish or have established at least one POI within the LCA., Where a Wireless Carrier with no switch or physical POI within an LCA resells the services of an underlying Wireless Carrier and establishes a Virtual POI to obtain a CO Code assignment in an Exchange Area within that LCA, then the underlying Wireless Carrier must establish or have established at least one physical POI within that LCA..
+Where a LEC's actual switch is located outside of the LIR containing the Exchange Area that a Code/Block is to be associated with, the LEC must establish or have established at least one physical POI within the LIR.
+Where a Wireless Carrier's actual switch is located outside of the LCA of the Exchange Area that a Code/Block is to be associated with, the Wireless Carrier must either establish or have established at least one POI within the LCA., Where a Wireless Carrier with no switch or physical POI within an LCA resells the services of an underlying Wireless Carrier and establishes a Virtual POI to obtain a Code/Block assignment in an Exchange Area within that LCA, then the underlying Wireless Carrier must establish or have established at least one physical POI within that LCA.

-To ensure appropriate routing of calls and minimize potential routing troubles, CLECs and Wireless Carriers should confer with their interconnecting carriers when establishing a POI or moving a CO Code to a different POI.
+To ensure appropriate routing of calls and minimize potential routing troubles, CLECs and Wireless Carriers should confer with their interconnecting carriers when establishing a POI or moving a Code/Block to a different POI.

 In Telecom Decision CRTC 2007-49, the Commission determined that a CLEC that relies on an underlying LEC for switching and/or interconnection can meet its CLEC obligation to obtain a CO Code per ILEC exchange or per LIR by using a CO Code of the underlying LEC from whom it obtains its switching and/or local interconnection facilities to the PSTN.